What does it look like?

-Mixing poppers with alcohol can increase the risk of reducing the oxygen supply to vital organs, unconsciousness and death
+Mixing poppers with alcohol can increase the risk of reducing the oxygen supply to vital organs, unconsciousness and death.

-Can you get addicted to poppers?
+Can you get addicted?

-There is no evidence to suggest that heavy users might develop a tolerance and need to increase their use to achieve the same effects.
+But there is evidence to suggest that heavy users might develop a tolerance to the drug, and need to increase their use to get the same high.